GeorgeZudikhin/fhtways-fullstack/README.md

 This project, part of the Innovation Lab 1 in the winter term 2023/24 at FHTW, is spearheaded by a dedicated team with the goal of developing a web-based application for automated directional guides within the FHTW campus.
 The focus is on enhancing accessibility for visually impaired and blind users through audio and text guidance, offering multilingual support and a user-friendly interface.

 ## Getting Started
 To start the application, ensure you have Docker installed as we use Docker Compose for easy setup.
-The front-end and back-end run on separate ports for now.

 ### Prerequisites
 - Docker Desktop installed on your local machine